visual-framework/vf-core/components/vf-mega-menu/README.md

 Some users may fail to notice the mega menu by scrolling past it, be on a mobile device where the menu behaves differently, or the JavaScript-based feature may fail to load making the mega menu inaccessible.

-So a user journey should always be possible without the mega menu's content.
+A user journey should always be possible without the mega menu's content.

+It is recommended to put your mega menu links at the `vf-global-header` level.

 ### Caveats